0ut0flin3/Talk2GPT/README.md

 # openai-davinci003-python-speech
-A Python script to use OpenAI's text-davinci-003 model using your own voice instead of text, in any language
+A Python script to use OpenAI's text-davinci-003 model using your own voice instead of text.

 ## REQUIRMENTS and HOW TO USE (READ PLEASE!)
 -This script doesn't work on Windows, only work on Linux Ubuntu (tested on Ubuntu 22.10)